 Avoid using third-party multimedia content such as copyrighted music or portions of videos that belong to a record label, etc. Buy stock videos and other multimedia content or create a repository of free stock images.
 Put a designer into work to create iterations that combine free stock images, vectors and icons.
 Also, sign up for free stock music.
 You can also contact artists on SoundCloud and seek their permission to use their work on your content.
 A lot of them need exposure and probably won’t turn down your offer.

 Check out our video guide to growing traffic through SEO:

 Thematically looking at these patents suggests that Google is focusing a lot on making itself and its entire environment more valuable for local businesses.
 This is possible by tweaking the knowledge graph, an aggregating contextual accuracy of reviews, location-based data, and validating a number of these data points using social media.
 Google has set its course on its way.

-We believe that local SEO will make a comeback in 2019 with a significant priority on location, voice, video, reviews, and social media.
-While many SEO deliverables are likely to come out in 2019, the strategic inclination of SEO managers should have a laser-like focus on contextual relevance for holistic results and ROI.
+We believe that local SEO will make a comeback with a significant priority on location, voice, video, reviews, and social media.
+While many SEO deliverables are likely to come out this year, the strategic inclination of SEO managers should have a laser-like focus on contextual relevance for holistic results and ROI.